 On March 12, 2015, the Board of Directors of Atlas granted equity awards of (i) 200,000 restricted stock grants for ordinary voting common shares of the Company and (ii) 200,000 options to acquire ordinary voting common shares to the executive officers of the Company as part of the Company's annual compensation process.
 The awards were made under the Company's Equity Incentive Plan.
 The awards vest in five equal annual installments of 20%, provided that an installment shall not vest unless an annual performance target based on specific book value growth rates linked to return on equity goals is met.
 In the event the performance target is not met in any year, the 20% installment for such year shall not vest, but such non-vested installment shall carry forward and can become vested in future years (up to the fifth year from the date of grant), subject to achievement in a future year of the applicable performance target for such year.
-For the three month period ended March 31, 2018, no shares of either of these restricted stock grants for ordinary voting common shares or these options to acquire ordinary voting common shares vested due to annual performance targets not met.
+For the three and six month periods ended June 30, 2018, no shares of either of these restricted stock grants for ordinary voting common shares or these options to acquire ordinary voting common shares vested due to not meeting annual performance targets.
+For the three and six month periods ended June 30, 2017, 40,000 shares vested.